tsykoduk/greg.nokes.name/_posts/2008-05-12-put-me-back-in-coach.md

   - Computers! and Code!
   - Philosophy! and Politics!
 ---
-<p>I just found <a href="http://www.secondrotation.com/">this site</a>.
+I just found <a href="http://www.secondrotation.com/">this site</a>.
 Really cool concept.
 Read it, use it, rinse and repeat.
 I have a feeling that ol' Lappy is going to them soon.
-Shela will be getting a newer laptop soon (she wants an Air) and I need an iMac to go with my new Macbook.</p>
+Shela will be getting a newer laptop soon (she wants an Air) and I need an iMac to go with my new Macbook.

-<p>Anyways... good stuff.
-I will report back after Lappy is sent off to the wild blue.</p>
+Anyways... good stuff.
+I will report back after Lappy is sent off to the wild blue.